ganmol123/Naive-Bayes-implementation-without-GaussianNB/README.md

 # Naive-Bayes-implementation-without-GaussianNB
 Implemented a generic NaiveBayes model without using GaussianNB

-The datassets used for the above model can be found in the maste.
-The sreenshots are attached as well.
+The datassets used for the above model can be found in the master.
+The sreenshots are attached as well(SS).
 The accuracy of the model depends on the dataset.
 It ranges from 60-99% for my model.
 The preprocessing code is attached as well.